umhau/umhau.github.io/_posts/2020-11-6-how-to-read-a-youtube.md

 ```
 youtube-dl --output "captions.%(ext)s" --write-auto-sub --skip-download <video>
 ```
 The name of the downloaded file is `captions.en.vtt`.
-Default language is english, hence the `en`.
+Looks like the default language is english, hence the `en`.
 Let's start cutting down the noise.
 ```
 sed '/ --> /d' captions.en.vtt
 ```